robertu94/SPERR/index.md

 ## SPERR: Lossy Scientific Data Compression

-SPERR performs lossy compression on 2D or 3D scientific (floating point) data.
+SPERR performs lossy compression on 2D or 3D scientific (floating-point) data.
 Its output can be either _size-bounded_ (expressed as bit-per-pixel, or BPP) or _point-wise-error-bounded (PWE-bounded)_.